Bachelor of Engineering Technology (Electrical and Electronic Engineering)

 Closed to new students

 This programme is closed to new students.
 Check our Engineering subject page to see what other programmes we offer:

-If you were already enrolled in this qualification up to and including Trimester 3 2015 (which is when the qualification was closed to enrolments from students new to the programme), you can continue to enrol in your next courses as normal from the ‘Choose courses’ tab.
+If you were already enrolled in this qualification up to and including courses starting in October 2015 (which is when the qualification was closed to enrolments from students new to the programme), you can continue to enrol in your next courses as normal from the ‘Choose courses’ tab.

-To be awarded OP700504 Bachelor of Engineering Technology (Electrical and Electronic Engineering) you must complete all of the courses including practice units and academic requirements of this qualification by the end of Trimester 3, 2023.
+To be awarded OP700504 Bachelor of Engineering Technology (Electrical and Electronic Engineering) you must complete all of the courses including practice units and academic requirements of this qualification by the end of the November block, 2023.